Last updated on

 - Proof of identity: To prove your identity you are asked to present a valid Belgian identity document.

 - Previous passport: You are asked to present your previous passport at the counter upon submitting your passport application.
 If it is still valid, you may keep it during the processing of the application (about 1-2 weeks).
 It must however be returned before your new passport can be delivered.
+It must however be destroyed when your new passport is issued.
 If the old passport has valid visas, the passport will be annulled with the exception of the pages in question and returned to you.

 - Payment: Passport adults: 75 € / minors up to 18 years: 35 €